Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 Currently, some of the core settings are not available on the ReMoods plugin settings page because I don't know how to implement them.
 As a temporary workaround, you can edit the theme color and font settings through your `userstyle.css` and `userchrome.css` manually:

+Note: The codes provided below might have chances to change due to the plugin updates.
+It will be noted in the [release information](https://github.com/Sinacs/Joplin.Plugin.ReMoods.Theme/releases) if the plugin updates require you to manually update the below codes to your custom CSS.

 1. Open Joplin.
 2. Navigate to `Tools` > `Options` > `Appearance`.
 3. Click `Show Advanced Settings`.